 ISS develops interview-based case studies and synthetic, analytic papers based on cross-case comparison.
 Occasionally the program also supports other types of research activities.
 Please choose from the menu at left to learn more about what the program has to offer scholars or to review our interview procedures.

 Interview-based case studies figure importantly in the work we do at ISS.
 We use case studies for reasons both practical and scholarly.
-See Chris Blattman's blog on our research rationale and also this blog post from Matt Andrews.
+See Chris Blattman's blog on our research rationale.

 The practical rationale